Here are the answers to all the questions pet owners are asking about Covid-19

 Always wash your hands thoroughly before and after you prepare your pet’s food or interact with them and, if you are ill, wear a facemask.
 You should always cough or sneeze into a disposable tissue or the inside of your elbow and avoid touching your face wherever possible.

 Our advice is simply to take the same precautions with your pets as you would a member of your family.

 What if I have suspected Covid-19 and my pet needs veterinary treatment?

-If it’s non-urgent, you should wait at least 14 days before you schedule an appointment with your vet.
+If it’s non-urgent, you should wait at least seven days if you live by yourself, or 14 days if you live with others, before you schedule an appointment with your vet.
 If it’s an emergency and you are sick with Covid-19, please seek advice from your vet on how to best ensure your pet can be appropriately treated while minimising the risks of transmitting the virus to other people.